-- The hinges on gates should be secure, and difficult to unscrew from the outside.
-They should be fixed to prevent the gate from being lifted. - 3.]]
-Gates should be protected by the highest standard of lock. - Chains should be of an appropriate length, not excessively hanging down and the majority of the chain should be on the secure side of the gate.
+The hinges on gates should be secure, and difficult to unscrew from the outside.
+They should be fixed to prevent the gate from being lifted.

+Gates should be protected by the highest standard of lock, with any chains being the appropriate length.
+This meaning they should not be excessively hanging down and the majority of the chain should be on the secure side of the gate.